New Year 2027 Countdown — Seoul

 New Year's Eve in Seoul

 Seoul's most iconic New Year's tradition is the ringing of the Bosingak Bell in Jongno, a practice dating back to the Joseon Dynasty.
-The bell is struck 33 times at midnight by designated officials and prominent citizens, symbolizing the dispelling of 33 worldly troubles.
+The bell is struck 33 times at midnight by designated officials and prominent citizens, symbolizing the 33 realms of Buddhist cosmology.

 Beyond the traditional ceremony, Seoul's New Year's Eve features massive K-pop concerts, light shows, and fireworks along the Han River.
 Bosingak Square and Gwanghwamun Square attract enormous crowds for the countdown.